EricF1525/UCI-Project1-1/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects log events from the log files and locations that it monitored.
-An example is of what I expect to see is logs from MySQL.
+An example of what I expect to see is logs from MySQL.
 - Metricbeat collects metrics from the operating system and services on the server.
 An example of what I expect to see is CPU usage logs.